These terms and conditions govern the relationship between you and us. They apply when you:

-We will hold it on your behalf and you will have a right (called a ‘beneficial right’) to it.
+We will hold your cryptocurrencies on your behalf and you will have a right (called a ‘beneficial right’) to them.
 This means you can tell us when to sell or transfer it (within the limits of these terms and conditions).
 You have complete control of your cryptocurrencies, and we will only act upon instructions you give us.
 You will not be able to carry out transactions yourself.

 The cryptocurrency we buy for you is held in a ‘virtual account’ that also holds cryptocurrencies for other Revolut customers.
 You will not have a separate cryptocurrency account.
 You can use the Revolut app to see the amount of cryptocurrency we’re holding for you.

 There won’t be any contractual relationship between you and our partnered cryptocurrency exchanges or any sub-custodian we appoint.

 If you instruct us to sell cryptocurrency we will: